 Any human-induced changes in climate will be embedded in a background of natural climatic variations that occur on a whole range of time- and space-scales.
 Climate variability can occur as a result of natural changes in the forcing of the climate system, for example variations in the strength of the incoming solar radiation and changes in the concentrations of aerosols arising from volcanic eruptions.
-Natural climate variations can also occur in the absence of a change in external forcing, as a result of complex interactions between the atmosphere and ocean.
+Natural climate variations can also occur in the absence of a change in external forcing, as a result of complex interactions between components of the climate system, such as the coupling between the atmosphere and ocean.
 The El Niño-Southern Oscillation (ENSO) phenomenon is an example of such natural "internal" variability on interannual time-scales.
 To distinguish anthropogenic climate changes from natural variations, it is necessary to identify the anthropogenic "signal" against the background "noise" of natural climate variability.